 If there is a waiting period, preliminary stabilization is usually achieved with an external fixator which brings pain relief, the resolution of soft-tissue swelling and prevents contractures in soft tissue.

-Definitive surgery is undertaken when the condition of soft tissues is optimized, marked by epithelization of blisters and wrinkling of skin.
+Definitive surgery is undertaken when the condition of soft tissues is optimized, marked by epithelization of blisters and wrinkling of the skin.

 Different Surgical Options and Techniques